andrewcbuensalida/sam-workshop/README.md

 Not sure if the resolve_s3 in [default.deploy.parameters] should also be false.
 I guess so because it failed in the deploy-testing > Deploy to testing account step Cannot use both --resolve-s3 and --s3-bucket parameters in non-guided deployments.
 Please use only one or use the --guided option for a guided deployment.

+Now errored in deploy-testing > Deploy to testing account step Aborted!
+  Deploy this changeset? [y/N]:
+  Error: Process completed with exit code 1.

+Might have to change confirm_changeset = false from true